 Instagram has become inundated with a deluge of scammy diet teas that promise to turn all of us into runway supermodels.
 As a woman, I find the way that these teas are marketed extremely offensive.
 Being healthy is one thing but drinking laxative teas in order to conform to social constructs in a whole other story.
 As a tea lover, it saddens me to see so many people misled in the name of my beloved leaf.

-There are some truths that I feel must be made clear:
+There are some truths about Instagram diet teas that I feel must be made clear:

 1. Celebrity endorsements are paid marketing campaigns!